develephant/coronium-core-docs/docs-src/docs/ssl.md

 !!! note "Screencast"
     View the secure install instructions in a screencast format by [clicking here](https://youtu.be/8WyWMkVLQWw).

-Secure your __SkyTable__ server by utilizing the free SSL certificate service __[Let's Encrypt](https://letsencrypt.org/)__.
+Secure your __Coronium Core__ server by utilizing the free SSL certificate service __[Let's Encrypt](https://letsencrypt.org/)__.

 !!! warning
-    Setting up a secure SkyTable server is not a trivial process, so be sure to read through _all_ of the steps before starting, and then follow them carefully.
+    Setting up a secure Coronium Core server is not a trivial process, so be sure to read through _all_ of the steps before starting, and then follow them carefully.

 To be issued a secure certificate, you must have a fully qualified domain name, and the proper DNS set up to serve the domain.

 A fully qualified domain name is basically a registered domain name.
 Where you decide to purchase a domain is up to you. __[GoDaddy](https://www.godaddy.com/)__ is a popular choice.

-Once you have your domain name, you will need to "point" it to your SkyTable server.
+Once you have your domain name, you will need to "point" it to your Coronium Core server.
 Most domain registars provide a means of setting up DNS.

-You will want to set up a 3rd level domain for your SkyTable server.
+You will want to set up a 3rd level domain for your Coronium Core server.
 This looks something like:

-__skytable.<mydomain\>.com__
+coronium.<mydomain\>.com__

 ### Amazon